-On the Eugene campus, every GE has a mailbox, located on the second floor of Allen Hall.
+On the Eugene campus, every GE has a mailbox, located in Allen Hall Room 220.
 A graduate student bulletin board is located near the mailboxes, with announcements about special seminars, conferences, calls for papers, fellowships/grants, and job opportunities.

 University Computers and E-mail Accounts